Choosing the Right CPAP Mask: Nasal Cradle vs. Nasal Pillows

 • Nasal Cradle Mask: This mask offers a unique approach.
 Instead of pillows inserted into the nostrils, it features a soft cradle that sits comfortably under your nose, delivering pressurized air through vents under the nostrils.

-Nasal Cradle vs. Nasal Pillows: Key Differences
+Nasal Cradle vs. Nasal Pillow Masks: Key Differences

-While both masks cover the nose and deliver pressurized air for sleep apnea therapy, some key differences exist:
+While both masks cover the nose and deliver pressurized air for sleep apnea therapy, some key differences exist: While some users may favor nasal or nasal pillow masks because they are less intrusive, others find that a full-face mask provides better stability and comfort.

 Feature Nasal Pillows Mask Nasal Cradle Mask